prohippo/ActiveWatch/README.md

 (1) all alphanumeric 2-grams, like TH, F1, 2X, or 00; (2) selected
-alphabetic n-grams (for n > 2), like QUE, REVE, and CLASS; and (3) a fixed number of user-defined alphanumeric word beginnings and endings, like THERMO- and -MOTHER; these can cover an entire word like MOTHER.
+alphabetic n-grams (for n > 2), like QUE, REVE, and CLASS; and (3) a fixed number of user-defined alphanumeric word beginnings and endings, like THERMO- and -MOTHER.

-Indexing with word fragments will always be noisier than with whole words.
-For example, if the word CONFABULATE is unrecognized, we must break it into overlapping fragments: CONF, NFA, FAB, ABU, ULAT, and LATE.
-Yet, by adding longer fragments like ULATE to our indexing, we can achieve ever better finite approximations to full-word indexing.
+Indexing with word fragments will tend to be noisier than with whole words.
+For example, if text item has a long word like CONFABULATE that is missing as a indexing feature, AW will break it into overlapping fragments like CONF, NFA, FAB, ABU, ULAT, and LATE to represent the word in a finite indexing vector.
+This may seem outrageous, but any crossword puzzle fan knows that word fragments do carry ihformation.

-So, how big would our finite have to be to support some useful text analysis?
-The ActiveWatch demonstration makes the case that 10⁴ should be enough for automatic clustering of text items by content or for other processing done with vectors.
+So, how big would our finite index set have to be to support useful text analysis?
+The ActiveWatch demonstration makes the case that 10⁴ should be enough in English for automatic clustering of text items by content or for detecting highly unusual content in a dynamic text stream.
 You should look elsewhere, however, if you just want to find all documents containing a specific word.

-In any case, the big advantage of a vector representation of text is that it lets us organize its processing at a higher level of abstraction.
-Once we have text as vectors, it should not really matter where these vectors came from.
-We care only that they are easy to work with and carry enough information for the purposes of users.
+The big advantage of a finite vector representation of text is that it lets us organize system processing at a higher level of abstraction.
+Once we encode text as vectors, it should not matter where these vectors came from.
+We care only that they are easy to work with and carry enough information for the purposes of our users.

-The advantage of finite indexing is that it makes a statistically scaled similarity measure practical.
-This allows a text processing system to make many decisions on its own without a human always hovering around like a helicopter parent.
-Real-time systems with dynamic data then become more manageable and also more resiliant when something unexpected happens.
+Vector data of finite dimensionality makes a statistically scaled similarity measure possible.
+This is easy to interpret and allows a text processing system to make decisions on its own without a human always hovering around like a helicopter parent.
+Real-time systems with dynamic data become more manageable and more resiliant in unexpected situations.

-AW will score similarity by the number of standard deviations that a raw inner product falls above or below the mean of a noise distribution.
+AW will score similarity by the number of standard deviations that a raw inner product similarity score falls within a theoretical noise distribution.
 This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations should be significant at about p = .003.
-With actual text data, We usually will expect AW scaled similarity above 5 standard deviations.
+With actual text data, we can expect AW scaled similarity above 6 standard deviations.

 Some index tuning is needed to achieve such performance.
-This will mainly involve adjustments of the index keys defined by a users for particular target text data.
-Automatic stemming and stopword deletion is built-in, but can be adjusted by users.
-One can also expect that AW will continue to expand its frequency-selected n-gram indicess over time.
+This will mainly involve adjustments of the indexing features defined by a users for particular target text data.
+Automatic stemming and stopword deletion also allows AW users to exclude purely grammatical instances of n-grams like ING, MENT, or ATION when indexing text content.

 AW was first written in C around 1982 for information discovery in unfamiliar text data.
 The current Java version dates back to around 1999, but has some recent tweaks in its linguistic analysis and addition of 4- and 5-letter word fragments for indexing.
-Only 2- and 3-letter fragments, plus user-defined indices, were employed previously.
+Only 2- and 3-letter fragments, plus user-defined indices, were built into AW previously.

 The modules included in the AW GitHub repository mainly provide support for simple clustering of text items by content.
-These are organized functionally by their Java package identifications.
-The Java code was originally written on Apple home computers running versions 7.*, 8.*, or 9.* of the Macintosh OS.
+The code is organized functionally Java packages.
+It was originally written on Apple home computers running versions 7.*, 8.*, or 9.* of the Macintosh OS.
 This was when Java was still a somewhat new programming language.

 Java AW eventually evolved to support many kinds of statistical natural language processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items in particular.
-This software should give you a good overall idea of what you can do with AW finite indexing and with statistically scaled similarity between pairs of text items.
+This software should give you a good overall idea of what you can do with AW finite indexing and statistically scaled similarity between pairs of item vectors.

-The latest AW release includes fifteen prebuilt AW modules that combine to demonstrate automatic clustering.
-These are found in separate runnable jar files in the subdirectory jars.
-Documentation is incomplete, but there is now a PDF file (HowToIndexText.pdf) provides background information about basic ststitical technology.
-A user guide (AWug.pdf) explains how to run AW.
+The latest AW release includes fifteen prebuilt AW modules.
+These might support military intelligence operations or the tagging of news streams for resale to commercial businesses or the organization of text documents obtained by legal discovery.
+The modules are in separate runnable jar files in the jars subdireectory of this repository.

-To build out our basic AW clustering capability, run the 'build' shell script included with the AW GitHub download.
-The script is for macOS Darwin Unix and should be edited for your computing platform.
+All Java source code is included in the GitHub repository.
+You can build out all the AW modules by running the 'build' shell script included with the AW GitHub download.
+The script is for macOS Darwin Unix and should be edited for your iown computing platform.
 You will have to install a Java JDK if you do not have one already.
 Everything in the AW demonstration still has to run from a command line.

 AW software is free for all uses and is released under BSD licensing.